Map of California's Protected Areas

 It is characterized by low elevations (<2,000 feet or <609m), hotter temperatures, and less rainfall than the Mojave Desert.

-The Colorado Desert may appear barren, but supports a greater diversity of plants and animals than the Mojave desert.
+The Colorado Desert may appear barren but it supports a greater diversity of plants and animals than the Mojave desert.
 Nevertheless, the Joshua Tree is absent here.

 Pinyon Pine and Juniper Zone